-Many online courses at USC are hosted using a virtual platform such as Adobe Connect
+Many online courses at UofSC are hosted using a virtual platform such as Adobe Connect

 or Blackboard, or both.
 The virtual platform, which makes the session live or synchronous, allows you to observe class-level audio and visual materials

 Like a traditional university classroom, online learning offers a rich, interactive learning experience that often includes virtual office hours for your instructor.
 Instruction may be delivered at one time and received at another (asynchronous) or delivered and received at the same time (synchronous).
 Many courses facilitate interaction among fellow classmates using discussion boards, live chat, blogs, wikis and virtual groups.

 Instruction is provided in a combination of traditional face-to-face and online delivery.

 Instruction is provided using Adobe Connect virtual platform and, in some cases, Blackboard.

 This method requires access to a high-speed internet connection and may require attendance

 in class sessions on scheduled days or times either in-person on the Columbia Campus